andreberg/py4dlib/_sources/api/plugins.txt

          >>> print defaults.get('does-not-exist', default='use default instead')
          use default instead

+   :param filepath: ``str``
-      :param filepath: usually ``res/settings.ini`` relative to the source code file of the plugin, that uses the config store.
+       usually ``res/settings.ini`` relative to the
+       source code file of the plugin, that uses the config store.
-      :type filepath: ``str``
-      :param defaults: default values to be used if the config file needs to be created.
+   :param defaults: ``dict`` default values to be used if the config
-      :type defaults: ``dict``
+       file needs to be created.
-      :param header: the name for a section in the .ini file.
+   :param header: ``str``  the name for a section in the .ini file.
        Usually you can get away with leaving it at the default.
        This will add a header "[Settings]" under which your settings will appear.
 If you have more advanced uses you are advised to modify the config parser state directly through ``self.state``.
-      :type header: ``str``

    .. function:: get(self, name, section=None, default=None)

       Retrieve a previously stored value from the config object.

-      :param name: name of the setting
+      :param name: ``str``  name of the setting
-      :type name: ``str``
-      :param section: the section name. ``self.default_section`` if None.
+      :param section: ``str`` the section name. ``self.default_section`` if None.
-      :type section: ``str``
-      :param default: a default value to use in case name wasn't found.
+      :param default: ``any`` a default value to use in case name wasn't found.
-      :type default: any
       :return: ``str`` on success, None or 'default' on failure. this will always return a string even if the value was stored as another type previously.
 So the caller is